22. AGX Vehicle

 const agx::Real trackWheelSurfaceViscosity = 1.0E-5;

 Note the differences in friction coefficients and viscosity.
-These has to be chosen to match the performance criterion, stability and behavior.
+These must be chosen to match the desired performance, stability, and behavior.
 Further:

 agx::MaterialRef groundMaterial = new agx::Material( "groundMaterial" );